ircv3/ircv3-specifications/extensions/batch-3.2.md

 See [capability negotiation](/specification/capability-negotiation-3.1) for the exact details.

-While batch types are similiar to capabilities in this aspect, unlike capabilities, batch types are not advertised by servers nor explicitly requested by clients.
+While batch types are similar to capabilities in this aspect, unlike capabilities, batch types are not advertised by servers nor explicitly requested by clients.